- 10 Tests

 The test is a preferred testing method for law firms, which in principle require higher critical thinking to support their facts versus assumptions.
 The Watson –Glaser critical thinking test has also been to evaluate the cognitive abilities to select future leaders, managers and hiring the right person for the right job.

 The Watson-Glaser Critical Thinking Test has a history of development spanned over 85 years, and the feedback from the clients suggests that the test is highly predictive, in terms of job success at the graduate level and above.

 Watson-Glaser Predictive Validity Study 2011, shows a high correlation coefficient, which posits a strong link between barrister training success and the Watson-Glaser.

 Watson-Glaser Predictive Validity Study, conducted in 2013, states that the top performers achieved the highest average score in the Watson-Glaser test, which strongly asserts that the test is highly predictive of task performance in a specific role.
 The study was spanned over two years, and the performance of 250 candidates was observed thoroughly.

-The data science team found that through practice, candidates increased their scoring accuracy and went into their assessments more confident.
+The data science team found that candidates increased their scoring accuracy through practice and went into their assessments more confident.
 Remember, you need to practice to make sure you familiarize yourself with the test formats, work on your accuracy, and experience performing under time pressure.